NerdPractitioner/stelligent-university/12-codepipeline/README.md

 for your orphaned bucket stack.
 To help avoid this in the future it's a good idea to define your roles in a separate stack and use the outputs in your other stacks.

+> I'm unable to delete the bucket stack initially but recreating the stack does allow it.

 ## Lesson 12.2: Pipelines Support Infrastructure as Code